 More than sixty percent of imported Chinese drywall that entered the U.S. came through Florida.
 Based on square foot estimates, enough contaminated drywall was unloaded in Florida to build more than half the homes estimated to contain Chinese drywall.
 Suits filed in Florida are targeting construction companies and drywall manufacturers including German drywall manufacturer Knauf, its Chinese subsidiaries, and Chinese manufacturer Taishan Gypsum.
 Homeowners allege that the tainted drywall has corroded air conditioning and refrigerator coils, microwaves, computer wiring, faucets, and copper tubing.
 The class-action lawsuit against Knauf has a filing deadline of December 9, 2009.
 See Knauf class-action lawsuit for more information.

 Miami-based homebuilder Lennar Corp, one of eight construction companies currently being sued, is also suing the U.S. suppliers from which it purchased the Chinese drywall.
 Tests paid for by Lennar say the drywall appears to emit sulfur gases that can damage air conditioning coils, electrical plumbing components and other material.
 Lennar is making an effort to confront the problem with its customers–initiating a program to do inspections and remove the offending wallboard in many homes.

 Protecting the Legal Rights of Consumers

-Unfortunately, as use of substandard products continues to increase, consumers are at unnecessary risk of preventable health complications and injuries.
-Brayton Purcell has over 25 years experience protecting the rights of consumers, and holding those accountable for unnecessarily putting the health and safety of the general public at risk.
+Unfortunately, as the use of substandard products continues to increase, consumers are at unnecessary risk of preventable health complications and injuries.
+Brayton Purcell has over 25 years of experience protecting the rights of consumers and holding those accountable for unnecessarily putting the health and safety of the general public at risk.
 If your home exhibits the symptoms of contaminated Chinese drywall, we encourage you to contact a Chinese drywall attorney and discuss your legal options for having your home repaired.